-Again two boys, two different personalities.
-One was more comfortable talking about things, one wasn’t, and you have to take your cues from that and address each child with what they need or when you might have to go to ask, do you have any questions?
-What are you thinking and what might just be blurting it out in the breakfast table?
+Again, 2 boys, 2 different personalities.
+One was more comfortable talking about things; one wasn’t.
+You have to take your cues from that and address each child with what they need.
+You might have to go to ask, “Do you have any questions?
+What are you thinking, and what might just be blurting it out in the breakfast table?”
 You have to go with their cues.

-I wasn’t ready for it when I was first diagnosed because different people are ready to connect with others at different times.
-I needed some time to, I don’t know, just grieve.
+I wasn’t ready for it when I was first diagnosed, because different people are ready to connect with others at different times.
+I needed some time to just grieve.

 I think the fact that my life was going to be different from what I expected, that’s when I needed the cancer community.
 In general, I am more of an extrovert.

-After a certain period of months, I reached back out to the woman who I had been introduced to who lives near me, who also has lung cancer and is now one of my dearest friends and partner in advocacy.
+After a certain period of months, I reached back out to the woman who I had been introduced to who lives near me.
+She also has lung cancer and is now one of my dearest friends and partner in advocacy.